-Delta can optimize the layout of data stored in DBFS to improve query speed.
-Delta currently supports two layout algorithms: bin-packing and zorder.
+To improve query speed, Delta Lake on Databricks supports the ability to optimize the layout of data stored in cloud storage.
+Delta Lake supports two layout algorithms: bin-packing and Z-Ordering.

-Delta can optimize a table to improve the speed of read queries, for example by coalescing small files into larger ones.
-This operation can be triggered by running the
+Delta Lake on Databricks can improve the speed of read queries from a table by coalescing small files into larger ones.
+You trigger compaction by running the

 OPTIMIZE events WHERE date >= '2017-01-01'

-Performing this operation on a table that is a streaming source will not affect any current or future streams that treat this table as a source.
+OPTIMIZE on a table that is a streaming source does not affect any current or future streams that treat this table as a source.

-ZOrdering is a technique that allows Delta to colocate related information in the same set of files.
-This co-locality is automatically used by Delta’s data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
-In order to ZOrder data, you must specify the columns to perform the ordering on:
+Z-Ordering is a technique to colocate related information in the same set of files.
+This co-locality is automatically used by Delta Lake on Databricks data-skipping algorithms to dramatically reduce the amount of data that needs to be read.
+To Z-Order data, you specify the columns to order on in the

 OPTIMIZE events WHERE date >= current_timestamp() - INTERVAL 1 day ZORDER BY (eventType)

 ZORDER BY as a comma-separated list.
 However, the effectiveness of the locality drops with each additional column.

 Z-Ordering on columns that do not have statistics collected on them would be ineffective and a waste of resources as data skipping requires column-local stats such as min, max, and count.
 You can configure statistics collection on certain columns by re-ordering columns in the schema and/or increasing the number of columns to collect statistics on.
 See the section Data skipping for more details.

 Prior to Databricks Runtime 5.0, Z-Ordering was not an idempotent operation, simply rewriting all data matching the given filter every time the command was run.
 Starting with Databricks Runtime 5.0, Z-Ordering is idempotent too, just like bin-packing.